neondatabase-labs/ArduinoPostgresOverHTTP/README.md

 ## API Getting Started

-See src/ArduinoPostgresOverHTTP.h for the latest API reference.
+See [src/ArduinoPostgresOverHTTP.h](src/ArduinoPostgresOverHTTP.h) for the latest API reference.

 ### Provisioning a PostgreSQL database on Neon and getting the connection URL and Neon proxy hostname

 Signing up for a free Neon account (no credit card required) is easy.
-Just go to https://neon.tech and click on "Get started for free".
+Just go to https://neon.tech and click on "Start for free".
 For more documentation see https://neon.tech/docs/get-started-with-neon/signing-up

 In Neon every database is part of a project.